HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer-one-ip.md

 Note that it may take a 5-10 minutes for the workstation to show up in the **Select Remote Workstations** drop-down box.

 ### 8. Starting a PCoIP Session
-Once the workstations have been added to be managed by CAS Manager and assigned to Active Directory users, users can connect through the PCoIP client using the public IP of the load balancer.
+Once the workstations have been added to be managed by Anyware Manager and assigned to Active Directory users, users can connect through the PCoIP client using the public IP of the load balancer.

 1. Open the Teradici PCoIP Client and click on **NEW CONNECTION**.
 2. Enter the IP address of the **Load Balancer** and enter a name for this connection.
 To connect to a specific CAC VM, enter the public IP address of the VM.